Vocations to the Companions

 When you feel ready to inquire further, email your letter of inquiry to the Vocations Companion at: (firstname.lastname@example.org).
 Your letter should include the following: who you are and why you are interested in the Companions of Dorothy the Worker; your state of life and work in the world; the state of your relationship with the Church; and your history of ministry in the queer community.
 Please conclude your letter with your thoughts on how membership in the Companions of Dorothy the Worker will more fully inform your ministry.

 As your vocational process moves further along, we will discern together the best fit as to membership layer.
-Fully professed Companions have a history of active ministry in the Queer community and are active participants in their Church community (lay, ordained or professed religious).
-Professed Companions meet the requirements of their denomination as members in good standing.
+Full Companions who have adopted the Principles have a history of active ministry in the Queer community and are active participants in their Church community (lay, ordained or professed religious).
+These Companions meet the requirements of their denomination as members in good standing.
 Oblate Companions have a ministry with the Queer community that is informed by their faith as followers of Jesus, but for any number of reasons (including safety issues/rejection) are not active members of a Church community.
-Professed Companions shape the governance of the Companions of Dorothy the Worker; teach, model and witness to the Church in harmony with the Principles and Disciplines of the Companions of Dorothy the Worker.
+Companions shape the governance of the Companions of Dorothy the Worker; teach, model and witness to the Church in harmony with the Principles and Disciplines of the Companions of Dorothy the Worker.
 Oblate Companions share ministry and pray with the community as they do their own work in the world in harmony with the Principles of the Companions.

 Magistra, Companions of Dorothy the Worker